oguayasa/tobii_pro_wrapper/README.md

 ## License

-This project is licensed under the Apache 2.0 - see the file for details
+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/oguayasa/tobii_pro_wrapper/LICENSE.txt) file for details.

 ## Acknowledgments